 Starting a career in real estate in 1991 seemed a bit counterintuitive but proved to be very beneficial proving the old axiom, you learn a lot more when times are difficult versus when they are easy.
 Over the next ten years, his responsibilities with an old line Washington D.C. developer increased from Corporate Controller, to Treasurer, to VP of Finance to Partner.

-His interests include golf, music, the outdoors, and, when possible, riding his bike to work.
+His interests include golf, music, the outdoors, and when possible, riding his bike to work.
 He has a passion for coaching football at both the youth and high school levels and is active with both his son’s youth football teams as well as his high school alma mater’s teams.

 Michael O’Connor, Chief Operating Officer

-Preceding his time at the Donohoe Development Company, he was part of the Transaction Advisory Services Group of a Big Four accounting firm, assisting clients with the acquisitions of small and mid-sized companies across a range of industries.
+Preceding his time at the Donohoe Development Company, O’Connor was part of the Transaction Advisory Services Group of a Big Four accounting firm, assisting clients with the acquisitions of small and mid-sized companies across a range of industries.